yahoo/Oak/README.md

 ```

 ### Minimal Key
 Oak requires a key that can represent a negative infinity according to the user-defined comparision among the keys.
 The requested minimal key is a key of type 'K' considered by the given comparators smaller then any other key (serialized or in the object mode).
+Minimal key is requested to be passed for the builder creation.

 ### Comparator
 After a Key-Value pair is inserted into Oak, it is kept in a serialized (buffered) state.
 However, Oak gets input key as an object, serialization of which is delayed until proved as needed.